- Live Rates

 You’ll also want to team up with an experienced real estate professional and mortgage company in Redmond to help you realize a successful transaction.
 Being adequately prepared will ensure a better outcome when you buy a home in Redmond.

 Do you have questions about mortgages?
 Or are you ready to buy a home in Redmond and want to apply for a mortgage?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado.
-We offer many mortgage programs with flexible qualifcation criteria.
+We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado since 1992.
+We offer many mortgage programs with flexible qualification criteria.
 Contact us today with any questions you have about home loans.